Ever regretted sending someone your nude pics?

 But if you’re trying to impress someone, land a promotion, or convince someone that you’re solid boyfriend material, then you might want their Google search on you to deliver links to insightful articles that you’ve written, news stories about awards you’ve won, maybe a photo of you doing some charity work or on vacation with your friends.
 You probably don’t want them to be presented with naked photos of you, highlights from your JustFor.Fans, or an Xtube clip of you displaying your talents with a butt-plug.

 So, how do you try and protect your reputation while still connecting with other guys for the intimacy we need?
 Try to ensure that the photos you’re sharing with prospective hook-ups don’t contradict the image that you present to the world in your professional life, and always make sure that they don’t show you doing anything illegal.

-If some intimate photos of you do emerge into the public domain, it’s not the end of the world – it’s probably not ideal, but we’re queer guys who have sex with other queer guys, and exchanging intimate photos with each other is part of how we connect with each other.
+If some intimate photos of you do emerge into the public domain, it’s not the end of the world.
+It’s probably not ideal for everyone to see you in all your glory, but we’re queer guys who have sex with other queer guys – exchanging intimate photos with each other is part of how we connect with each other.
 The world has bigger problems to worry about than whether or not everyone has seen you naked.